California Residential

 we will describe below.

-be in limbo.
-We recommend waiting to get
+in limbo.
+We recommend waiting to get the

-is restored to you.
-You will need to
+restored to you.
+You should account for the

-event and knowing when you got the property
+judgment in any event and knowing when you

-back and how much of the deposit can be
+got the property back and how much of the

 preparation and filing of a document